President of the Regional Council (France)

-The following is a list of current presidents of the regional councils of France and the Corsican Assembly.
+The following is a list of current presidents of the regional councils of France.

+All regions in metropolitan France are governed by a regional council, with their respective presidents elected by and among their members to lead the executive; the Corsican Assembly is the sole exception, as it controls the Executive Council.
+In overseas France, the local institutions vary across the five regions.

 List

 Since 2011, the Departmental Council of Mayotte has simultaneously exercised the competencies of a regional council.

 Since 2015, the Regional Council of Martinique and the Regional Council of French Guiana have been merged with their respective departmental councils to form a single territorial structure of governance.